 Wrap Up

-In conclusion, linen is a flexible and also sturdy textile fabric that has been utilized for clothes, home furnishings, as well as industrial applications.
+In conclusion, linen is a flexible and sturdy textile fabric that has been utilized for clothes, home furnishings, and industrial applications.
 There are several linen fabric types, each with unique features and applications.
 The characteristics of each type of linen make it suited for various purposes.
 This article may help you know about different types of linen and choose the best one for your project.